fluxninja/aperture/docs/content/guides/mistral.md

 ```

 Navigate to the `Policies` tab on the sidebar menu, and select `Create Policy`
-in the upper right corner.
+in the upper-right corner.
 Next, choose the Rate Limiting blueprint, select
 Concurrency and complete the form with these specific values:

 1. `Policy name`: Unique for each policy, this field can be used to define
    policies tailored for different use cases.
 Set the policy name to
    `concurrency-scheduling-test`.
 2. `Limit by label key`: Determines the specific label key used for concurrency
    limits.
-This paratemeter becomes essential for more granular concurrency
+This parameter becomes essential for more granular concurrency
-   limiting use cases such as per user limiting where a parameter like the
+   limiting use cases such as, per-user limiting where a parameter like the
    `user_id` can be passed.
 For now, we will test global concurrency limiting,
    we will leave the label as it is.
 3. `Max inflight duration`: Configures the time duration after which flow is